bongbong-com/modl-admin/DEVELOPMENT.md

 ## Security Considerations

 ### Authentication
-- Secure password hashing with bcrypt
-- JWT tokens for API authentication
 - Session management with secure cookies
-- Two-factor authentication support
+- Email code verification.
+Email will be sent with postfix on server.
 - Rate limiting on login attempts

 ### Authorization
-- Role-based access control
-- Endpoint-level permission checks
+- Endpoint-level checks
 - Audit logging for all admin actions
 - IP whitelisting for critical operations